khj0426/Solution-Challenge-6-Web/README.md

 ## Google Maps

 <h3>We opted Google Maps to interact with users.
 Users simply get Missons and solve missons.
-All answer is latitude and longtitude.So we use Google Maps to get and compate latitude and longtitude easily.</h3>
+All answer is latitude and longtitude.So we use Google Maps to get and compare latitude and longtitude easily.</h3>
 <br />

 ## Google Cloud Platform